 If you’re doing canned beans, Garden of Eden pressure cooks their beans which reduces the phytic acid and lectins.
 If you’re making your own beans, soak overnight and pressure cook for the same benefits.
 There are some gluten-free chickpea kinds of pasta that have some added protein and more fiber, a better option for your family that some other noodle choices.
 Jack and Justin really like Banza.

 Healthy Pantry Items: Proteins

-Bone broth!
+- Bone broth!
 While I have Bonafide Provisions in the freezer, I grabbed a bunch of shelf-stable Epic Bone Broth and some Kettle and Fire too.
 Check labels on your broth, most store-bought bone broth is bogus (I’m looking at you Pacifico and Swansons).
 But Bare Bones, Epic and Kettle and Fire (code CASTAWAY for 25% off are good).

 Nutrient Info: Canned Seafood is high in Omega3, zinc, vitamin D, Vitamin A, Glutamine and B vitamins.

 Omega 3 fatty acids help boost the immune system by enhancing the function of some immune cells, but it can also have a suppressive effect on a T-cell function that can be beneficial for asthma (1).

 Zinc has powerful antioxidant effects and is crucial in wound healing.
 It also has modulating effects on oxidative stress.
 Oxidative stress is a contributing factor in several chronic human diseases (2).